RobertLucian/rsync-when-changed/README.md

 # rsync-when-changed:

 Script to rsync to a remote server the local files.
 Specifically built for my Mac OS machine which runs on >= Catalina.
-AWS-oriented.

 ## Dependencies